August 5

 Mount Etna chose the middle of a battle to erupt.
 American and German forces were already fighting for Troina — one of the hardest fights of the Sicily campaign — when the volcano sent ash and lava into the sky above them.
 The eruption didn't stop the fighting.
 It added a geological layer to an already hellish scene.
 The Battle of Troina lasted six days.
 American forces took the town on August 6.
 The volcano didn't care either way.

-In August 1944, Polish insurgents fighting in the Warsaw Uprising broke into a German labor camp on Gęsia Street and freed 348 Jewish prisoners.
+Polish insurgents fighting in the Warsaw Uprising broke into a German labor camp on Gęsia Street in August 1944 and freed 348 Jewish prisoners.
 The prisoners had been kept to sort through the possessions of Jews deported to Treblinka — a deliberately cruel assignment.
 Most were too weak to fight.
 Some joined the uprising anyway.
 The Warsaw Uprising as a whole was crushed by October.
 The liberated prisoners had perhaps the strangest trajectory of anyone in the city that month.

 Over 1,100 Japanese prisoners of war launch a desperate breakout from the Cowra camp in New South Wales, with 545 mom…